cunique

 GIBBON: The Geometry and Image-based Bioengineering add-On.
 A toolbox for image segmentation, image-based modeling, meshing, and finite element analysis.

-Copyright (C) 2019 Kevin Mattheus Moerman
+Copyright (C) 2006-2022 Kevin Mattheus Moerman and the GIBBON contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.